irdest/irdest/docs/developer/src/technical/specification.md

 ## Route selection / scoring

 Because Irdest is a mesh network the selection of a route for any given frame is done by every router that handles it along the way.
-This is also due to the fact that no one network participant can have a full picture of the network topology and is thus dependent on peers to forward frames to whichever of their peers is best suited to deliver a particular frame.
+This is also due to the fact that no one network participant can have a full picture of the network topology and is thus dependent on peers to forward frames to whichever of their neighbours is best suited to deliver a particular frame.

+A neighbour in Irdest is a device that is connected to the current router via some communication channel (netmod).
+The terms "netmod", "connection", and "neighbour" are used interchangably.

 Irdest uses two different route selection (or "route scoring") mechanisms.

 ### Live route scoring

 When a live connection exists this scorer is used.
-A connection is considered "live" when the router has received an address announcement from the recipient address in the last 10 seconds.
+A connection is considered "live" when the router has received an address announcement from the recipient address from a given neighbour in the last 30 seconds.

-Because announcements are re-broadcast every 2 seconds this gives some lenience to "network wobbles" and temporary connection drop-outs.
+Because announcements are re-broadcast every 2 seconds this gives lenience to "network wobbles" and temporary connection drop-outs.
+When announcements stop being received from a neighbour it is marked as `Idle` and skipped when doing route selection via the live scorer.

-The live scorer uses both ping latency (calculated based on the signed timestamp in an announcement) and available bandwidth of a given connection.
+The live scorer uses both ping latency (calculated based on the signed timestamp in an announcement) and a measured available bandwidth approximation of a given connection.

 When a router only has a single link available to reach a peer, this link MUST be used.
 When there are multiple routes to a target the links are sorted by their ping times and the lowest ping link MUST be used.

-When two ping times are within 2% of each other (i.e. 10ms vs 11ms) the available bandwidth of a link is used as a tie-breaker.
+When two ping times are within 10% of each other (i.e. 10ms vs 11ms) the available bandwidth of a link is used as a tie-breaker.
 When the bandwidth for each link is _also_ within a 2% window of each other, or one of the links has failed to measure a bandwidth (the announcement didn't contain it, or it was set to `0` for other reasons) only the ping time SHOULD be used to determine the route.

 Because ping times are measured end-to-end the overall ping time to a target decreases as a frame gets closer to its destination.
 Routing loops can be avoided, because even when a secondary route exists that may provide more bandwidth it is not advantageous for a router to "send back" a frame as it would increase the ping time.